Uwe Johnson: Life

 Beginning in 1953, Johnson worked on his first novel, Ingrid Babendererde, which was rejected by various publishing houses and remained unpublished during his lifetime.

 In 1956, Johnson's mother left for West Berlin.
-As a result, he was not allowed to take a normal job in the East.
+As a result, he was not allowed to take a normal job in East Germany.
 Unemployed for political reasons, he translated Herman Melville's Israel Potter: His Fifty Years of Exile (the translation was published in 1961) and began to write the novel Mutmassungen über Jakob, published in 1959 by Suhrkamp in Frankfurt am Main.
 Johnson himself moved to West Berlin at this time.
 He promptly became associated with Gruppe 47, which Hans Magnus Enzensberger once described as "the Central Café of a literature without a capital".

 During the early 1960s, Johnson continued to write and publish fiction, and also supported himself as a translator, mainly from English, and as an editor.
 He travelled to America in 1961.
 The following year he was married, had a daughter, received a scholarship to Villa Massimo, Rome, and won the Prix International.

 In 1964 he wrote reviews for the Tagesspiegel of television programmes broadcast from East Germany, published later under the title Der 5.
 Kanal [The Fifth Channel], 1987).
 In the same year he also published a collection of stories, Karsch, und andere Prosa (Karsch, and Other Prose), and, two years later, Zwei Ansichten (Two Views).